-Moving from the Netherlands to Thailand: Complete Relocation Guide
+Moving from the Netherlands to Thailand: Visa, Freight and Dutch BRP

-The Dutch approach to moving tends to be pragmatic.
-You assess what you have, work out what follows you, and plan the logistics without too much sentimentality about the rest.
-The move from the Netherlands to Thailand rewards that approach — because the most consequential decisions in a Dutch-to-Thailand relocation aren’t about what to pack, but about which visa you arrive on and when you book your freight relative to that visa date.
+The most consequential decisions in a Dutch-to-Thailand relocation are not about what to pack — they are about which visa you arrive on and when you book your freight relative to that visa date.

 Dutch expat packing boxes or loading a removal van near a Rotterdam canal or port facility, with a Thai street scene or Laem Chabang terminal softly in the background